NateRex/titanforge/development.md

 ./.build/packages/<module>/bin/<executable>.exe
 ```

-This method works for both unit test modules, as well as applications such as `sampleapp`.
+This method works for both unit test modules and applications such as `sampleapp`.